Summer Day Camp

 PDF Financial Aid Form

-The Sense of Wonder Day Camp Schedule 2023
+The Sense of Wonder Day Camp Schedule 2024

-Our 33rd Anniversary Year
+Our 34th Anniversary and Celebration Year

 Explanation: Dear Parents and Friends, We will be drawing, painting, making sculptures and mixed media and whatever other art medium interests the campers each week in addition to all the weekly themes and projects mentioned in this Program Schedule.
 If a camper requests something special, we are always willing to consider it and make it possible.
 Please let us hear about what your children love to create.